influxdata/telegraf/plugins/inputs/syslog/README.md

   ## 0 means unlimited.
   # read_timeout = "5s"

+  ## The framing technique with which it is expected that messages are transported (default = "octet-counting").
-  ## Whether the messages come using the transparent framing or not (default = false).
+  ## Whether the messages come using the octect-counting (RFC5425#section-4.3.1, RFC6587#section-3.4.1),
-  ## When false messages come using non-transparent framing technique (RFC6587#section-3.4.2).
+  ## or the non-transparent framing technique (RFC6587#section-3.4.2).
-  ## True means messages come using octect-counting framing technique (RFC5425#section-4.3.1 and RFC6587#section-3.4.1).
+  ## Must be one of "octect-counting", "non-transparent".
-  # transparent_framing = false
+  # framing = "octet-counting"

   ## The trailer to be expected in case of non-trasparent framing (default = "LF").
   ## Must be one of "LF", or "NUL".